 They have only about 22ms of latency which is great for gaming and watching movies.

 The Logitech G933 are great gaming headsets with lots of customization options.
 They have an excellent mic, low latency and a well-balanced sound that you can EQ via the Logitech gaming software.
 They have a couple of connection options that make them a suitable choice for watching movies.
 They're also comfortable and sturdy enough to last you a while although their mostly plastic design isn't as durable as some of the gaming headsets.
 On the upside, they have programmable buttons that let you quickly switch between settings and modes which sets them apart from most of the other gaming headphones compared below.
-See our recommendations for the best gaming headsets for PC.
+See our recommendations for the best gaming headsets for PC and the best PS4 headsets.

 The Audeze Mobius are slightly better gaming headsets than the Logitech G933.
 The Logitech have great connection options, a low latency wireless connect for PS4 and PC, and an excellent app that offers a lot of customizable settings.
 They also have programmable buttons, which comes in handy, if you like to play a lot of different games since you can easily switch profiles to better fit what you are playing.
 The Audeze, on the other hand, offers a unique experience thanks to their 3D feature. they're also Bluetooth headphones with a more casual design that you can use outdoors with your phone.
 They have a better-balanced default sound but do not come with a proper EQ like the G933 which may be addressed in a future update.